HIDGlobalDocs/style-guide/docs/a-to-z/w/windows-windows-based.md

 # Windows, Windows-based

 Use *Windows* as a modifier for aspects or elements of the Windows operating system.
-Don't use *Windows-based.*
+Don't use *Windows-based*.

 It's OK to use *Windows user* sparingly to avoid awkward constructions, but try to avoid *user* in general.